Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Trekking etiquette

-27. Walk in single file
+28. Walk in single file

 Generally speaking, you should walk in single file on a trek.
 Obviously if the path is very wide, walk side by side.
 But on narrow footpaths, the etiquette is to walk in single file.

-28. Give way to uphill climbers
+29. Give way to uphill climbers

-If the path is a narrow one (and arguably all the best ones are!), then you might need to step off the path when you encounter foot traffic.
-So this is another exception to the stick-to-the-path rule.
-Uphill climbers should always be given the right of way on trails.
-If there are mountain bikers and horse riders on the path too, they also have right of way.
+If the path is a narrow one (and arguably all the best ones are!), then you might need to step aside or just off the path when you encounter foot traffic.
+(Yes, this is another exception to the stick-to-the-path rule.)

 Women trekking in Corsica, trekking tips for beginners